How to Limewash a Brick Home

 I love this brush!

-Not only does it make lime washing large spaces a breeze, but it’s also so soft!
+Not only does it make lime washing large spaces a simple process, but it’s also so soft!
 Romabio has them handmade with care, allowing you to save time with a more efficient application, and money by not wasting product.

 Plus this handy dandy hook allows you to set your brush on the rim of your bucket.
 But any large paintbrush would do!